 - Sleep longer

 Sometimes, however, our kids resist bedtime routines.
 This is when they need a reset.
 Think about it this way — in order to prepare your child for a night of sleep, for a night of your child’s brain’s working through the day’s problems, they need a big deposit of love and connection from you — so that their nervous system can feel calm and relaxed.

 Here’s how to do it…

-To see my formula for your base bedtime routine, read this: What to Include in Your Bedtime Routine According to Science.
+To see my formula for your base bedtime routine, read this: The Best Bedtime Routine For Your Child According to Science

-Five Ways to Reset Bedtime by Looking to Your Child’s Behavior for Clues
+Five Ways to Reset Bedtime by Looking to Your Child’s Behavior for Clues: Be a Stress Detective!

 So, what do you do?